 Radio edit available on the GARY NUMAN album ‘Premier Hits’ via Beggars Banquet

 SPEAR OF DESTINY Never Take Me Alive (1987)

 Kirk Brandon was never the happiest fellow in the world and ‘Never Take Me Alive’ produced by Held was possibly SPEAR OF DESTINY’s angry zenith.
-A mix of acoustic guitar, fretless bass, programmed percussion, synthetic goth choir and modern production values gave SPEAR OF DESTINY their biggest hit in a period when THE CURE, THE SISTERS OF MERCY, THE CULT and THE MISSION ensured that goth shone in the UK singles chart.
+A mix of acoustic guitar, fretless bass, programmed percussion, synthetic goth choir and modern production values gave SPEAR OF DESTINY their biggest hit in a period when THE CURE, SIOUXSIE & THE BANSHEES, THE SISTERS OF MERCY, THE CULT and THE MISSION ensured that sombre spectre of goth shone brightly in the UK singles chart for a time.

 Available on the SPEAR OF DESTINY album ‘Outland’ via 10 Records